LIVE WITHOUT HARMING! UNDERSTANDING EVERY RELIGIOUS PRECEPT WITHIN THE CONTEXT IN WHICH IT WAS CREATED

 On the other hand, it has also been a classic occurrence that when someone held a simple opinion or a selfish interest, instead of saying they believed such a thing, they manipulatively masked it as a divine revelation.
 This is what Hammurabi did with his famous code of laws, so that people would believe it did not come from humans but from the will of God.

-Since the cultural level of the vast majority of the population was previously very low, it was quite easy to deceive them; however, in today’s evolved societies of the first and second world, it makes no sense to maintain the former.
+Since the cultural level of the vast majority of the population was previously very low, it was quite easy to deceive them.
+However, in today’s evolved societies of the first and second world, it makes no sense to maintain the former.

 Furthermore, each religion is usually heavily influenced by the mentality of the place and era in which it was created.
 Thus, for example, Islam contains precepts from the polytheistic Arab tribes of Muhammad’s time, such as the pilgrimage to Mecca.
 But at the same time, this religious and military leader took many elements from Judaism and Christianity, with which he had contact because there were Arab tribes of the Jewish religion in the area where he lived, and because he had been a merchant who traveled and knew believers of those religions.
 The main influence he took from them was monotheism.

-Some will say that the integrity of the sacred books comes from God and that cannot be changed, but everyone has the right to think for themselves, to interpret the texts in their own way, and to reach their own conclusions.
+Some will say that the integrity of the sacred books comes from God and cannot be changed, but everyone has the right to think for themselves, to interpret the texts in their own way, and to reach their own conclusions.

 IS THE PROBLEM THE TEXTS OR THEIR FOLLOWERS?